 Field-hunting tip

-Look in sedimentary strata country — that is the host setting where okieite typically forms.
+Look in sedimentary strata country, the host setting where okieite typically forms.
 If you start seeing quartz, calcite, dolomite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.